Jenny-Autonomous-Robot/jenny/README.md

 jenny
 =====

-An autonomous wheeled robot that solves mazes, avoids obstacles and counts objects on the way, and drops a package at a predetermined point
+An autonomous wheeled robot that solves mazes, avoids obstacles and counts objects on the way, and drops a package at a predetermined point.

-apogee_main.c :  Complete program for APOGEE - Track-o-mania; contains the latest working methods for sensor calibration, sensor reading, tag detection, wall avoidance, object counting,
+**apogee_main.c** :  Complete program for APOGEE - Track-o-mania; contains the latest working methods for sensor calibration, sensor reading, tag detection, wall avoidance, object counting,
                  and package dropping, and PWM based speed control of DC motors.

 polulu_qtr8rc_read_calibrate.c : contains functions for reading and calibrating Polulu's QTr-8RC reflectance sensor array with an